 Katya Szewczuk – Host, Writer, Producer, Illustrator & Animator

 Katya is a KidLit TV producer, writer, illustrator, animator and editor and is also the host of our original shows Field Trip! and Inside Scoop.
 You can find her on location hosting Field Trip!, interviewing authors, illustrators and industry experts.
 For Inside Scoop Katya shares the latest and greatest news in the children’s literary world straight from the authors and illustrators themselves.
 Katya also has a YouTube channel, ‘KidLitKat’, where she reads aloud diverse literature with teens such as manga, makes quirky animations and has many teen and YA related shows.
 The channel’s slogan is to “Embrace your inner fangirl and fanboy” meaning to geek out and be proud.
-In addition, Katya is the author of the web comic Box O’ Robotics and is currently working on young adult, middle grade and graphic novels, all of which she hopes to illustrate.
 Be on the look out for cat ears!

 Tracey keeps the KidLit TV Facebook Group a lively and important place for authors and illustrators to share and get feedback on the videos they create to promote their books.
 She has written six picture books, founded a book festival, is liaison to the Society of Children’s Book Writers and Illustrators in her region, and participates in several author critique groups.
 Tracey lives in rural Georgia, where she shares her love of reading with her family and her community.